 But, despite the millions spent on them, these projects have failed when it comes to high risk, big ticket complex products like business insurance or medical malpractice.

 Like TripAdvisor, price comparisons on simple / homogeneous products like car or life insurance can be done easily by an everyday person.
 You enter simple information that you understand, and then compare simple results.
 This doesn’t require a high level of skill.

 However, as with business insurance, CRE lives on the other end of the spectrum.
 CRE is a high value, non-homogenous product.
 CRE options analysis and advisory work requires an expert with at least 3 years’ experience, governed by a code of conduct and supported by specialised tooling and data, to reduce decision-maker risk.

 Reason 3.
-The pain of upskilling in the CRE domain in order to close your deal
+The outsider’s pain of upskilling in the CRE domain

 Okay so you have chosen a hotel on TripAdvisor simply.
 You know the right questions to ask (see below), the price is the price, and you are feeling confident.